Gilbert® Lamp Replacement Recommendations

 By David Gilbert

-The recommendation to "replace insect attractant lamps each year, annually in spring", originated with phone calls from customers (food plants and pharmaceutical laboratories) who said their traps were not working as well as they did last year, when they were new.
-Don Gilbert, knew lamps deteriorate over time (see graphs below).
+The recommendation to "replace insect attractant lamps each year, annually in spring", originated with phone calls from customers who said their traps were not working as well as they did last year, when they were new.
+The pioneer in the industry, Don Gilbert, knew lamps deteriorate over time (see graphs below).
 So, in response he began to recommend annual lamp replacement to insure traps were operating at their best during the summer insect season.

 The November 1, 2013 "Entomology Today" reported that the NPMA (National Pest Management Association) has recently sponsored research into this very topic at the University of Florida with a $10,000 grant.
 Kudos!
 Perhaps, finally, we are on our way!